Rapptz/discord.py/docs/discord.rst

         The possibilities are endless, so **do not share this token.**

-        If you accidentally leaked your token, **click "Regenerate" button as soon as possible.** This revokes your old token and re-generates a new one.
+        If you accidentally leaked your token, click the "Regenerate" button as soon as possible.** This revokes your old token and re-generates a new one.
         Now you need to use the new token to login.